dlebansais/Kill-Update/README.md

 + In this file, add a line with the path to the log file.
 You can choose the destination folder and file name.
 + Start the program.
 This should immediately add a few lines to the log file.

-Note that this file grows with time, but very slowly.
+Note that this file grows with time, but slowly.

 If you have an issue with this program, you can add the log file to your bug report.